blnote/malba-public/README.md

 ## Usage
 The program comes with two configuration files: `malba-algo.edn`  and `database.edn` to configure algorithm parameters and database settings.
 In general the program should work using the default settings, however, the database is evolving and may change its relation names.
 In this case the SQL statements in `database.edn` have to be adjusted.

-For convenience, your database credentials can be written in `database.edn` to avoid entering them repeatedly.
+For convenience, your database credentials can be put in `database.edn` to avoid entering them repeatedly.
 ### Loading seeds and network
 To start working with MALBA you need to load a seed, which is a local text file containing one publication id per line.
 Currently publication ids are of the format `WOS:000000000000000`.
 Next you need to decide if you want to work with a database or a local citation network.